lix-project/lix-website/content/team.md

 - **pennae (aka "eldritch horrors", they/them)** <br>
   The shadow at the end of a dark hallway.
 An ancient, nameless evil.
 Likes cookies

+- **piegames ([@piegamesde](https://github.com/piegamesde), they/them)** <br>
+  Originally joined for improving the Nix language and working on the evaluator, stayed for being the glue that holds organizations together.
+Passionate community builder.

 - **puck ([@puckipedia](https://github.com/puckipedia), she/her [singular] or they/them [plural])**

 - **Qyriad ([@Qyriad](https://github.com/Qyriad), she/her [singular] or they/them [plural])** <br>